miroshQa/rittli.nvim/README.md

 *You can see some features preview [here](/demo/gallery.md)*

-## ❗Warning
-This plugin isn't ready yet!
-Breaking changes are expected and the documentation may not be complete

-## 📦 Installation
+## 🚀 Tutorial
+### 0. Installation 🔴
-Install the plugin using lazy.nvim plugin manager:
+1. Install the plugin using lazy.nvim plugin manager:

 ```lua
  {